Shwetank30/SupportVectorMachine/Readme.md

  The hyperplanes passing through the support vectors should be such that the width between them is the maximum, then we draw a hyperplane between these two planes which is at half the width.

+ SVM has some assertions which become constraints later on.

+ SVM's training is actually an optimization problem to find the best separating line aka decision boundary.

+ Each dimension is a feature & the whole collection is a featureset.
+ We take a vector w that is perpendicular to the decision boundary, and then project vector u on w add some bias b to it & check to see if it is greater than
+ or less than 0 for a given class.